St John's Anglican Church, Fremantle: The 1882 church

 Just before the First World War the church needed its first repairs because the she-oak shingle roof had exceeded its natural life span.
 A decision was made to replace it with a better material, Welsh slate.
 These slates were replaced by shingles made from asbestos in 1975.

 A major benefit to the church and the public was negotiated in 1923 when in return for making the grounds publicly available the council agreed to maintain them.

 The church was placed on the State Heritage Register in 1997.

 Features

 The east end has a stained glass window of three panes.
 They were manufactured by Franz Mayer & Co. in Munich.
 The windows are entitled "The Appearance in the Upper Room", "Stilling the Tempest", and "Christ and the Magdalen".
 The first was installed in memory of the head of Fremantle Prison, Henry Maxwell Lefroy, and the other two were for Thomas Brown and Daniel Scott.

 The seven lancet stained glass windows on the west wall each show one of the works of mercy.
 The windows were imported from London and were created by A. L. Moore.

 The organ is the first one that was built in Western Australia.
 It was made by Robert Cecil Clifton in 1884 and it was the first of five that he built in Western Australia.
-The organ was installed in 1884 at a cost of £600.
+The organ was installed in 1884 at a cost of £600, an organ often played by Percy Coward (1867–1933), a renowned organist of his day, a former chorister of Westminster Abbey and St Georges Chapel, Windsor Castle, and uncle of playwright Noel Coward.